jpulakka/nordpool_diff/README.md

 The output is most suitable for fine-tuning continuously adjustable things (thermostats), or it can be thresholded to control binary things that can be switched on/off anytime, such as water heaters.
-So far it is not directly suitable for controlling things that require N contiguous hours to work, such as washing machines.
+So far it is not directly suitable for controlling things that require N continous hours to work, such as washing machines.
 Also, there are no guarantees about how many hours per day the output will stay above some threshold, even if typical price variations may make the output typically behave this or that way most of the time.